Information Flow Control in Machine Learning through Modular Model Architecture: Information Flow Control (IFC) in ML

+Here, we discuss a few simple approaches to leverage sensitive training data with access restrictions in parametric models, and discuss why these coarse-grained approaches available today are unlikely to be sufficient in practice.

-{\bf Train Only on Public Data.} For security, one naive option is to use a model pre-trained only on public data.
-Because this model is not trained with any access controlled data, it cannot leak information from the security domains.
-However, these pre-trained models are known to be too general and cannot perform specific tasks as well as fine-tuned models.
-As an example, Figure~\ref{fig:baseline} shows the perplexity (the measure of accuracy, lower is better) of GPT-2 on $58$ different datasets (security domains) from Pushshift.io.
-The GPT-2 model that is fine-turned with all data from these Pushshift.io domains significantly outperforms the same GPT-2 model only with pre-training.
-This result clearly shows the benefit of fine-tuning a model with additional in-domain data for accuracy ({\bf G1}; see Section~\ref{sec:evaluation} for details).
+{\bf Train Only on Public Data.} One simple option is to use a model trained only on public data, which intuitively cannot leak any sensitive data.
+However, models trained only on public data cannot perform specific tasks well compared to fine-tuned models.
+Figure~\ref{fig:baseline} shows the perplexity (the measure of accuracy; lower is better) of GPT-2 on data from $50$ different subreddits (security domains) from Pushshift.io.
+We see that the model fine-tuned on (potentially sensitive) additional data significantly outperforms the same model trained with only public data.

-{\bf Fine-tune One Model for Each Combination of Security Domains.} Another secure option is to fine-tune a new model for each possible combination of security domains.
-Unfortunately, for $m$ domains, this approach requires fine-tuning $2^m$ different models.
-The exponential number of models suggests that this approach will not be practical unless $m$ is very small (\textbf{G3.1}).
+{\bf Fine-tune a Model for Each Access Policy.} We can fine-tune a new model for each possible access policy.
+For $m$ domains, this requires fine-tuning at most $2^m$ different models.
+The exponential growth makes this approach impractical unless $m$ is very small.

-{\bf Fine-tune One Model for Each Security Domain.} Another option is to fine-tune one model for each security domain, and choose one model that a user has access to at run-time.
-This approach reduces the total number of models needed to be fine-tuned from $2^m$ to $m$.
-However, our experimental results later show that this approach is sub-optimal and a user with access to multiple domains can significantly improve a model's output quality (higher accuracy) by using multiple domains at the same time.
+{\bf Fine-tune One Model for Each Security Domain.} Another option is to fine-tune one model for each security domain (only train $m$ models), and choose one of the models that a user has access to at run-time.
+However, our experiment later (Section~\ref{sec:ablation}) shows that this approach is sub-optimal, and a user with access to multiple domains can significantly improve the model's output quality by using multiple domains at the same time.